-10. 3 Teaching Children about safeguarding
+10.3 Teaching Children about safeguarding

 The school is committed to proactively teaching children about safeguarding, including online safety, as part of our approach to offering a broad and balanced curriculum.
-Through ongoing work with the children, we aim to build resilience so that every child knows that we are a 'telling school' and that speaking up about any concern is valued and actively promoted.
-This includes raising a concern about themselves or about another.
+Through ongoing work with the children, we aim to build resilience so that every child knows that we are a 'telling school', and that speaking up about any concern is valued and actively promoted.
+This includes raising a concern about themselves or about another child(ren).

-Safeguarding is taught in the following way:
+Safeguarding in our school is taught in the following way:

+- Behaviour Management

-Weekly RWE lessons Safeguarding Posters with relevant DSL's on display Online Safety is taught discreetly and explicitly.
-Assemblies
+- Weekly RWE lessons

+- Safeguarding posters with relevant members of the Safeguarding Team on display

+- Online Safety is taught discreetly and explicitly

+- Assemblies